mharen/mharen.github.io/blog/2007/2007-07-programmers-thatprogram.md

 title: Programmers That...Program?
 ---

-As a software guy, <a href="http://www.codinghorror.com/blog/archives/000781.html">this article</a> made me very sad.
+As a software guy, [this article](http://www.codinghorror.com/blog/archives/000781.html) made me very sad.
 The basic gist is that a lot of software grads these days can't actually write simple programs.
 I'm talking about really simple programs that I am confident both my wife and brother could implement with their single introductory programming class.

 The example from the article, is an application that prints a list of numbers from 1-10.
 A slightly less ridiculously easy version is to: